radiomicsgroup/dMRIMC/README.md

 We now have the trajectories of the spins in the `.traj` files inside the `random_walks` folders.

+Code to recreate the examples contained in the repo:

 `python create_config_files_MISC.py mouse_example_CELLS/ mouse_example cells`

 `python create_config_files_ALL_STRUCTURES.py mouse_example_EXTRA/ mouse_example`